 - Your time to ask questions!

 - Ask about the next step (if not already mentioned)

 - Ask for business cards if not offered

-- Shake everyone's hand, call them by name if possible and thank them for their time
+- Thank each person by name

 - RELAX...you're done!

 Last question: Do you have any questions for us?

 Prepare 2-3 questions to demonstrate your interest in the role